Commander-in-chief: Canada

 King George VI inspects a Royal Canadian Navy guard of honour during the 1939 royal tour of Canada.

 The powers of command-in-chief over the Canadian Armed Forces are vested in the Canadian monarch, and are delegated to the governor general of Canada, who also uses the title Commander-in-Chief.
 In this capacity, the governor general is entitled to the uniform of a general/flag officer, with the crest of the office and special cuff braid serving as rank insignia.

 By constitutional convention, the Crown's prerogative powers over the armed forces and constitutional powers as commander-in-chief are exercised on the advice of the prime minister and the rest of Cabinet, the governing ministry that commands the confidence of the House of Commons.
 According to the National Defence Act, the minister of national defence is responsible and accountable to the Parliament of Canada for all matters related to national defence and the Canadian Armed Forces.

+China

+Article 93 of the Constitution of China states the authority to direct the armed forces is invested to the Central Military Commission of the People's Republic of China.
+The same article also states that the chairman of the Central Military Commission assumes overall responsibility for the work of the Central Military Commission and that it is responsible to the National People's Congress and its Standing Committee.
+There is also the Central Military Commission of the Chinese Communist Party under the authority of the Party Central Committee.
+In practice, both commissions have identitical membership, except for a brief period between the Party Congress and the National People's Congress, and are practically the same institutution under the system of "one institution, two names".

+Furthermore, Article 80 gives the National People's Congress and its Standing Committee the power to proclaim martial law, proclaim a state of war, and to issue mobilisation orders.

+The state president and the CMC chairman are distinctly separate state offices and they have not always been held by the same persons.
+However, beginning in 1993, during the tenure of Jiang Zemin as General Secretary of the Communist Party and CMC chairman, it has been standard practice to have the offices of the CCP general secretary, president, and the CMC chairman to be normally held by the same person; although the slight differences in the start and end of terms for those respective offices means that there is some overlap between an occupant and his predecessor.

+Hong Kong

+When Hong Kong was under British authority, the civilian governor was the ex officio commander-in-chief of the British Forces Overseas Hong Kong.
+After the territory's handover to the People's Republic of China in 1997, the commanders of the People's Liberation Army Hong Kong Garrison are PLA personnel from mainland China and commanded by the CMC.